 Most of these fall under the label of “incentivized reviews“, as there is a form of compensation in exchange for a review by Amazon sellers.
 Amazon has made it their mission to crack down on these on their platform.

 What’s the Difference Between Verified and Unverified Book Reviews?

-An “Amazon Verified Purchase” review means they’ve verified that the person writing the review purchased the product at Amazon and didn’t receive the product at a deep discount.
+According to Amazon, an “Amazon Verified Purchase” review means they’ve verified that the person writing the review purchased the product at Amazon and didn’t receive the product at a deep discount

 Product reviews that are not marked “Amazon Verified Purchase” are valuable as well, but we either can’t confirm that the product was purchased at Amazon or the customer did not pay a price available to most Amazon shoppers.